Gisele Bundchen fires back in feud with Brazilian minister

 RIO DE JANEIRO (AP) — Brazilian supermodel-turned-environmental activist Gisele Bundchen is responding to criticism from a Cabinet minister.

-The brouhaha began Monday when Minister Tereza Cristina Dias accused Bundchen of tainting the country’s image abroad.
-During a radio interview, Dias called the supermodel a “bad Brazilian” for denouncing deforestation and said the model should be promoting Brazil’s agriculture and industries.
+Agriculture Minister Tereza Cristina Dias accused Bundchen of tainting the country’s image abroad.
+Speaking in a radio interview Monday, the minister called the super model a “bad Brazilian” for denouncing deforestation.

-Late Wednesday, Bundchen wrote a measured response, saying she would “be happy to announce positive actions” taken toward sustainable development.
+Bundchen responded late Wednesday with a statement saying she would “be happy to announce positive actions” taken toward sustainable development.